sassoftware/sasoptpy/doc/guide/input-data.rst

 Methods like :func:`Model.add_variables` can utilize native Python object types like list and range as variable and constraint indices.
-:class:`pandas.Index` can be used as index as well.
+You can use :class:`pandas.Index` objects as indices as well.

 List
 ~~~~